A message from our headteacher Mrs Julie Winwood

 Visitors frequently comment on the friendly welcome they receive and notice the atmosphere of respect and support between staff and pupils.

 Pupils achieve well here and enjoy learning because we provide a rich and broad curriculum, where pupils learn from a carefully planned sequenced curriculum.
 On the class pages you will see the long term plans for each class.
 The curriculum overviews can be found on ‘Our Curriculum’ page.
 If you browse the class pages of our website you will see evidence of our pupils’ learning.

 At our school, we welcome parental involvement and we have an active PTFA who organise several fundraising events throughout the year, raising money for the school as well as having fun!
 We are grateful for help in any capacity in our classes and have many regular parent volunteers.

 Our school is organised into vertically grouped classes as follows: Reception (Shackadell), Year 1 (Peartree), Years 2 and 3 (Orchard), Years 3 and 4 (Haffydown) and Years 5 and 6 (Danes).
-This is the established structure and works well, keeping class sizes relatively small at approximately 25 pupils in each.
+This is the established structure and works well.

 Aston St Mary’s is a school at the heart of its community and we make the most of our links to the church, which we visit at least termly for whole school services and use as a resource for learning.
 Our minister, Jenny Gray leads worship in school on a regular basis.
 We have strong links to the village preschool and to the secondary schools in Stevenage, ensuring good transitions for our pupils.